Free Snow Removal Software,

 Date-Stamped Photo Proof of Clearing

 Customer-not-home is the daily reality of residential snow plowing, and "you didn't clear it" is the chargeback fight every operator gets at least twice a winter.
 Snap a photo of the cleared driveway with your phone before you leave — Menutize timestamps it and locks it onto that push on the customer record.
 When the homeowner calls Tuesday claiming you skipped them Monday after the 6-inch storm, you've got a date-stamped photo of clean asphalt from 5:42am Monday with the snowbank you pushed visible at the edge.
-Same workflow proves the salt or brine you applied to a commercial sidewalk for slip-and-fall liability documentation, and proves the gate code you punched in to access the lot.
-Most plow operators tell us this single feature alone has killed 90% of the disputed-push refund fights and shut down two or three would-be small-claims headaches in their first season.
+The same workflow proves the salt or brine you applied to a commercial sidewalk for slip-and-fall liability documentation, and proves the gate code you punched in to access the lot.
+Most plow operators tell us this single feature alone has killed the large majority of disputed-push refund fights and shut down two or three would-be small-claims headaches in their first season.

 Seasonal-Contract Estimate Open-Tracking